 Now it’s time to take action.

-Print out this list or write them down in your planner, or download the free financial checklist PDF.
+Print out this list, write them down in your planner, or download the free financial checklist PDF.

 Plan the list!

 The goal is to keep moving forward, one little step at a time.

 - How To Save $5000 In A Year